1. Introduction

 A new pane opens on the right, where you’ll enter a name and set the token’s expiration.
 The choice is yours, but remember: once the token expires, you’ll need to create a new one.
 Choose a shorter or longer validity period based on your preference:

 Click Add.
-Once the client secret is created, copy its value from the Client Secrets tab (under the Value field) and paste it into the corresponding field in Hyver:
+Once the client secret is created, copy its value from the Client Secrets tab (under the Value field) and paste it into the corresponding field in Cye Platform:

-On the Hyver side, your next steps are to enter the credentials and then create an engagement, which is required for the integration to run.
+On the Cye Platform side, your next steps are to enter the credentials and then create an engagement, which is required for the integration to run.
 We’ll now walk through both steps in detail:

-Paste the Client ID and Client Secret into the corresponding fields in Hyver.
+Paste the Client ID and Client Secret into the corresponding fields in Cye Platform.

 Click Validate.
 If successful, you’ll see a green confirmation message: